Work Approach

 - I like to stick to the top-right corner of the Impact/Effort matrix.

-- My metaphorical “door” (remember, I am remote?) is always open.
+- My door is always open.
 Blocked?
 Need clarification?
 Have a question?
 Ask me!
-I will always be happy to chat.
+I will always be open to a discussion.

 - Time for self-development is critical.
 I book regular times to do it and encourage others to do the same.